Lee Health Urgent Care

 There's no good time to be sick or injured.
 When injuries or illnesses happen unexpectedly, urgent care can be the place to go.

-The experienced staff at Lee Health's five urgent care clinics helps you get better, quickly — with thorough treatment for sprains, strains, pain, cuts, rashes, urinary tract infections, and more.
-We also specialize in cold and flu treatment that is much easier and drastically faster than emergency rooms.
+The experienced staff at Lee Health's urgent care clinics helps you get better, quickly — with thorough treatment for sprains, strains, pain, cuts, rashes, urinary tract infections, and more.
+We also specialize in cold and flu treatment that easier and drastically faster than emergency rooms.

 Patients who can't get an appointment with their primary care doctor are also welcome to stop by.
 Each Lee Health urgent care location offers extended hours seven days a week, before and after your work day.